 The Social Concerns Box for October is for the Interfaith Housing Coalition

 For nearly 50 years, Interfaith Works has provided affordable housing and social services to families in Montgomery County as they transition from homelessness to independence.
 Key programs are their clothing center, emergency assistance, and vocational services.
 BFM has long been one of the member organizations, and BFM children participate in an annual mini-walkathon for the homeless.
 Interfaith Housing Coalition is a subsidiary of Interfaith Works that provides permanent housing and supportive services to families in 26 units across the county.

 The Social Concerns Box for November is for A Wider Circle

 A Wider Circle is the recipient for the Social Concerns Box in December.
 It is a local non-profit organization that assists individuals and families moving out of shelters to more stable living situations.
 A Wider Circle also offers intensive courses on job skills, financial planning, stress management, nutrition, and parenting.
 Its mission is to end poverty.
 Anyone in need of help can find it there.
 In one year, A Wider Circle furnished the homes of more than 13,300 children and adults and delivered more than 400 educational programs.
 They also recycled more than three million pounds of furniture and home goods.
-More than 10,000 volunteers came to serve at A Wider Circle in 2013, including members of BFM three times that year.
+More than 10,000 volunteers serve at A Wider Circle annually, including members of BFM several times a year.